psiace-archive/sweet-music/README.md

 ## LICENSE

 NO LICENSE.
-BECAUSE I NOT WANT TO TAKE THE FRUITS OF OTHERS.
+BECAUSE I DO NOT WANT TO TAKE THE FRUITS OF OTHERS.

 ## Acknowledgments